 Venice's grandest square is one of the grandest in the world.
 It's one of Europe's most iconic sights, surrounded by arcaded buildings and the magnificent St. Mark's Basilica.
 It's also home to one of Europe's most historic and beautiful cafés, Caffè Florian.

 Prague is one of the world's best-preserved old cities, and its biggest square is a real gem.
 Faced by churches and a storybook mix of architectural styles, it's a spectacular place that's inevitably crowded and commercial, but that never loses its magic.

-Now home to Russia's most iconic buildings (the Kremlin and St. Basil's Cathedral), this square was originally a marketplace.
-The onion domes, towers, and red-brick walls are even more impressive at night.
+Now home to Russia's most iconic buildings (the Kremlin and St. Basil's Cathedral), this monumental square was originally a marketplace.
+The onion domes, towers, and red-brick walls, are even more impressive at night.

 Many Spanish cities have a "plaza mayor," a big main square where everyone meets to chat and have a drink.
 They attract locals and tourists, but none is more attractive than Salamanca's.
 It's a buzzing place, day and night, once used for bullfights, but today as a place to relax surrounded by golden 18th-century baroque architecture that's protected by UNESCO as a World Heritage Site together with the surrounding streets.

 It's Europe's largest royal square, designed as the center of Imperial Russia.
 It's surrounded by monumental neoclassical buildings, and faced by the magnificent Winter Palace, home to one of the world's greatest museums, the Hermitage.